kemitchell/lamos.js/README.md

 2.  is much more strict.
 Nested structures are always indented.
 There is no "shorthand" syntax for maps or lists.
 Indentation is always two spaces.
 Multi-line strings are not allowed.

 3.  is much, much easier to parse.
-Both stringify and parse functions are comically short, simple, and easy to port.
+The code is short, simple, and easy to port.

 This JavaScript implementation exposes an API reminiscent of the built-in `JSON` object: